Prevent Night Anxiety with These Tips for Better Sleep

 Stop trying to force sleep.

-But it's all you want, dammit!
 You need to forget that it's 4 a.m. because the longer you lie in bed cursing the clock, the more frustrated you're going to be.
 Instead of pounding your face in the pillow and demanding your eyes shut right now, give yourself permission to get up.
-Avoid looking at your phone or flicking on the TV—the blue light emitted from these screens disrupts the hormones that help you sleep.
+Avoid looking at your phone or flicking on the TV-the blue light emitted from these screens disrupts the hormones that help you sleep.
 Instead, read a book or do some journaling.
 It helps to calm and distract your mind and is way more effective than trying to argue with your insomnia.
+(Some People Are Even Trying Reiki to Battle Anxiety.)

 Get your room right.